Provide a summary of the book of Ruth. Include the main themes, important figures, and its significance in the Bible.

 Main Themes:

-1. Loyalty and Commitment: Ruth's unwavering loyalty to Naomi exemplifies familial love and devotion, transcending cultural and ethnic boundaries.
+1. Loyalty and Commitment: Ruth's unwavering loyalty to Naomi exemplifies steadfast love and familial commitment.

-4. Inclusivity: Ruth, a Moabite woman, is included in the lineage of David, emphasizing God's acceptance of all people, regardless of their background.
+4. Inclusivity: Ruth, a Moabite, is included in the lineage of David, emphasizing that God's grace extends beyond Israel.

 Significance in the Bible: